thomasjpfan/slides-template/slides.md

+title: This is the title
+use_katex: True
 class: title-slide

-# This is a title for a presentation With more than one line wow
+# This is a title for a presentation With more than one line

 .larger[Thomas J. Fan]<br>
 @thomasjpfan<br>